DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/prevsibling.md

 Selector().prevSibling(index) → Selector
 ```

-Finds all preceding sibling ***elements*** of all nodes in the matched set and filters them by index.
+Finds the preceding sibling ***elements*** of all nodes in the matched set and filters them by index.

 Argument | Type   | Description
 -------- | ------ | --------------